If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 What should I do if my debt is valid?

-If the debt that Resurgent Capital seeks to collect is valid, you have a few options.
-You can pay off the debt, attempt to settle the debt, establish a payment plan, or ignore the communication.
+If the debt that Resurgent Capital Services seeks to collect is valid, you have options.
+You can (1) pay off the debt via a lump sum payment, (2) attempt to settle the debt for less than the full balance either via a lump sum or via payments, (3) establish a recurring payment plan on the full balance or less than the full balance, or just ignore the communication.

-1. Pay off debt with Resurgent Capital Services
+1. Paying off the full balance of debt with Resurgent Capital Services

-If you have the money available, paying off the entirety of the debt will clear your account without doing too much more damage to your credit report.
-Resurgent Capital will report the debt paid in full to the credit reporting bureaus, and you won’t have to worry about further collection activity.
+If you have the money available, paying off the entirety of the debt will not only clear your account but will also do it without doing too much more damage to your credit report.
+Resurgent Capital will report the debt as "paid in full" to the credit reporting bureaus, and you won't have to worry about further collection activity.

-To pay your outstanding balance, call Resurgent Capital and state that you’d like to pay off your account.
-Ask the company to send you a letter following payment that documents the bill as paid in full, so you have it for your records.
+To pay your outstanding balance, call Resurgent Capital and tell them that you'd like to pay off your account.
+You most likely can pay over the phone; once the balance is paid, request that the person you are talking with send you a letter that documents that the bill was paid in full, so you have it for your records.

-2. Settle a debt with Resurgent Capital Services
+2. Settle a debt for less than the full balance with Resurgent Capital Services

-If you have enough money in savings or other means to settle a valid debt with Resurgent Capital, it’s best to do so as soon as possible.
-Settling the debt allows you to obtain a discount for paying a portion of the balance in one lump sum.
+If you have enough money in savings or other means to settle a valid debt with Resurgent Capital, it's best to do so as soon as possible.
+Asking to settle the debt for less than the full balance in one lump sum will not only save you money but will also resolve the debt so that you don't have it hanging over your head.

-For instance, you may offer a lump-sum payment of 50% of your balance in exchange for a settlement agreement.
-Sometimes, debt collection agencies will even accept less money for a one-time payment.
-Once you come to a deal with Resurgent Capital and pay the money, your account will be closed, and you won’t hear from its collectors again.
+For instance, you may offer a lump-sum payment for less than the full balance in exchange for forgiveness of the remainder of the debt and a settlement agreement.
+Sometimes, collection agencies will even accept less money for a one-time payment.
+Once you come to a deal with Resurgent Capital and pay the money, your account will be closed, and you won't hear from its collectors again.
+Also, make sure to ask for a letter documenting that the account has been settled for less than full balance and nothing else is owed on the account.

 SoloSettle is a web-based app that allows you to track all communication with a debt collector and make payments safely using Solo's online payment portal.
 It is crucial to get a debt settlement agreement in writing and signed by both parties to ensure that the agreement is binding.

-Four steps to consider when deciding if debt settlement is the right choice for you:
+Four steps to consider when deciding if settlement of a debt is the right choice for you:

 1. Review your financial situation to determine how much you can reasonably afford to pay in a lump sum.
 It may be wise to offer less than the maximum you can pay in the event that RCS responds with a counteroffer.